dgrmunch/sciartlab/content/projects/lab-academy.md

 <img src="../../assets/img/lab-academy-logo-transparent-black.png" width="50%" />

 > Lab Academy is the educational brand of SciArt Lab.
-Here you will find information about our academic projects, workshows, master classes and educational activities.
+Here you will find information about our academic projects, workshops, master classes and educational activities.